apurva-jakhanwal/PlantID/README.md

-Read-me for iOS app

 Installation and Deployment:
 1. Go to App Store on your Mac (image below on the left) and download Xcode (image below on the right).

-2. Go to: https://github.com/apurva-jakhanwal/PlantID.
-In that GitHub repository, click on ‘Clone or Download’ and select ‘Download ZIP’ as shown in the image below.
+2. In the GitHub repository, click on ‘Clone or Download’ and select ‘Download ZIP’ as shown in the image below.

 3. After the zip folder downloads, open it to unzip it and see the files in the folder.